sangupandi/project-gif/README.md

-This is a very stage of development of the project.
+This is a very early stage of development of the project.
 Come back later for more cool stuff

 ![alt tag](https://raw.githubusercontent.com/alexstyl/project-gif/master/art/adventure_time_dance_party.gif)